CSCfi/csc-user-guide/docs/computing/disk.md

 ### Compute nodes

-The IO- and gpu-nodes have local fast storage available upon request for jobs.
+The IO- and gpu-nodes in Puhti have local fast storage available upon request for jobs.
 For more information see: [creating job scripts](running/creating-job-scripts.md#local-storage).
 **Do not use `$TMPDIR` for storage on compute nodes.**